This Crock Pot Balsamic and Onion Pot Roast is incredibly tender with a rich flavor. This is comfort food at its finest.

 - Rub steak seasoning into both sides of the roast.

 - Heat oil in a heavy bottomed pan over medium heat.
 Once oil is hot, add roast and brown for 4-5 minutes on each side.
+Remove the roast and put it in the slow cooker on top of the vegetables.
+Pour 1/4 cup of the beef broth into the pan and use a spatula to scrape up all the brown bits.
+Pour the broth and bits into the slow cooker.

 - Remove roast to a plate and cover with foil to keep warm.
+Serve the beef as is or use the following steps to make a gravy.

 - For the gravy, place 2 cups of the sauce mixture in the crockpot in a small saucepan over medium high heat.
 Add dissolved cornstarch and bring to a boil.
 Once boiling, reduce heat to medium and allow sauce to cook, stirring occasionally, until thickened.
 Serve gravy over meat and onions.